-If you are unable to use the ChildPlus Attendance App, you must enter student attendance into Child Plus manually at the end of each work day.
+If you are unable to use the ChildPlus Attendance App, you must enter student attendance into ChildPlus manually at the end of each work day.

-ATTENDANCE REPORTING FOR STATE
+ATTENDANCE REPORTING For STATE

-At the end of each month, the CDS prepares and sends to the classroom a State Attendance Sheet for each child.
+At the end of each month, the CDS prepares and sends to the classroom a State Attendance Sheet for each student.
 Teachers are to put these sheets in a Sign-In/Out Binder on the first day of each month.
 The following procedures must be followed:

-- Parents, or designated adult, are to sign-in and sign-out daily indicating the actual arrival time and pick-up time for each child. - The parent's signature must be complete (no initials). - No white-out is to be used on the sheet. - No highlighting on the sheet - No arrows/lines are to be used in place of a signature. - If a parent signs on the wrong line or page, the signature should be lined out (single line) and a new signature entered on the correct line or page. - If a child is absent, the parent must indicate the reason for the absence ("family emergency" and "best interest" will need an explanation) and sign a complete signature for that day. - Teachers are responsible to ensure that there is a parent signature for every contracted day, and a reason for absence written for each day a child is absent. - Attendance sheets for part-day and Wrap programs are to be turned in to the registration centers no later than 4:00 p.m. on the first day of each month. - A back-up plan must be in place in the event the classroom teacher is unable to complete the attendance and turn it in on time.
+- Parents, or designated adults, are to sign-in and sign-out daily indicating the actual arrival time and pickup time for each student. - Full signatures are required. - No white-out is to be used on the sheet. - No highlighting on the sheet - No arrows/lines are to be used in place of a signature. - If a parent signs on the wrong line or page, the signature should be lined out (single line) and a new signature entered on the correct line or page. - If a student is absent, the parent must indicate the reason for the absence ("family emergency", "student sick", and "best interest") and sign a complete signature for that day. - Teachers are responsible to ensure that there is a parent signature for every contracted day, and a reason for absence written for each day a student is absent. - Attendance sheets are to be turned in to the registration centers no later than 4:00 p.m. on the first day of each month. - A back-up plan must be in place in the event the classroom teacher is unable to complete the attendance and turn it in on time.
 There should be at least two people (teacher and instructional aide) in each classroom that can complete the report.

-Note: Child development specialists will no longer sign attendance sheets (per CA Title 5).
+Note: Child Development Specialists will no longer sign attendance sheets (per CA Title 5).
 Teachers must, therefore, ensure that attendance sheets are complete before turning them in.

-The State data information technician at Serna prepares and submits a monthly report to the State using information from classroom attendance sheets.
-When attendance sheets are turned in late, and/or incomplete, the entire department's report is late.
+The Data Information Technician at Serna prepares and submits a monthly report to the State using information from classroom attendance sheets.
+When attendance sheets are turned in late, and/or incomplete, it delays the process of reporting.
 It is important that our report to the State be turned in on time.